Otago Peninsula: Growth of modern settlement

-A railway was completed to Andersons Bay in 1878 but it never proceeded any further.
+A railway was completed to Andersons Bay in 1878, but it never proceeded any further.
 A causeway was completed across Andersons Bay to Vauxhall Corner in 1872.
 It featured a bridge which could be opened to allow passage for boats.

 Following the abolishing of the provincial council in 1876, governance of the peninsula became the responsibility of the Peninsula County Council, whose administrative centre was in Portobello.

-By 1878 the bay road had reached Portobello which allowed a mail coach and later horse-drawn buses to operate along it while many residents made their way independently by their own private horses and carts.
+By 1878, the bay road had reached Portobello, which allowed a mail coach and later horse-drawn buses to operate along it, while many residents made their way independently by their own private horses and carts.
 The resulting drop in patronage lead to many ferry services being withdrawn.
-The improved land connection encouraged the development of settlements at East Harbour (subsequently renamed Macandrew Bay), Company Bay and Broad Bay.
+The improved land connection encouraged the development of settlements at East Harbour (subsequently renamed Macandrew Bay), Company Bay, and Broad Bay.

 In the 1880s, following fears of a Russian invasion, Taiaroa Head was extensively fortified.
 An Armstrong Disappearing gun was installed in 1886.
 Ferries linked the peninsula's harbour coast with the city and Port Chalmers.

-Despite the erosion-prone clay soils and steep slopes by 1900 90% of the approximately 200 farmers on the peninsula were engaged in dairying.
+Despite the erosion-prone clay soils and steep slopes, by 1900, 90% of the approximately 200 farmers on the peninsula were engaged in dairying.
 This led to New Zealand's first dairy co-operative, being established at Springfield on the Highcliff Road in 1871.
-Once the Taieri and Peninsula Milk Supply Company was established in 1884 most dairy farmers became members through for a brief period in the late 1880s milk was shipped across the harbour from Portobello for processing at Sawyers Bay at by Roseville Dairy Company.
-Between 1891 and 1896 farmers also had the option of supplying the New Zealand Dairy Supply Company which also operated in the area.
-The Taieri and Peninsula Milk Supply Company opened a creamery at Sandymount in 1893 and by 1897 there were additional ones at Granton, Papanui Inlet and Otakou.
+Once the Taieri and Peninsula Milk Supply Company was established in 1884, most dairy farmers became members, though for a brief period in the late 1880s, milk was shipped across the harbour from Portobello for processing at Sawyers Bay at by Roseville Dairy Company.
+Between 1891 and 1896, farmers also had the option of supplying the New Zealand Dairy Supply Company, which also operated in the area.
+The Taieri and Peninsula Milk Supply Company opened a creamery at Sandymount in 1893, and by 1897, there were additional ones at Granton, Papanui Inlet, and Otakou.
 Another opened at Highcliff in 1903.
 The resulting product was shipped to Dunedin, where it was made into butter.
-By this time the peninsula was also supplying the majority of Dunedin's potatoes with approximately 70 farmers around Highcliff and Sandymount engaged in their production.
-In addition there were a number of Chinese dominated market gardens at Andersons Bay and a smaller number at Portobello (from 1881 onwards) growing a wide range of produce.
+By this time, the peninsula was also supplying the majority of Dunedin's potatoes with approximately 70 farmers around Highcliff and Sandymount engaged in their production.
+In addition, there were a number of Chinese-dominated market gardens at Andersons Bay and a smaller number at Portobello (from 1881 onwards) growing a wide range of produce.
 The first telephone was installed in Andersons Bay in 1885.